 Our personal injury solicitors (many of whom are cycle enthusiasts) are highly experienced in investigating and taking forward brain injury compensation claims resulting from a cycle accident.

 Mesothelioma is a type of cancer that develops from the thin layer of tissue that covers many of the internal organs (known as the mesothelium).
 The most common area affected is the lining of the lungs and chest wall.
 Asbestos exposure is the main cause of pleural mesothelioma.

 About 8 out of 10 people with mesothelioma have been exposed to asbestos.
 When asbestos fibres are breathed in, they travel to the ends of small air passages and reach the pleura, where they can cause inflammation and scarring.
 If you have developed mesothelioma as a result of your employment and exposure to asbestos, you may be entitled to compensation.

 At Lester Aldridge, we have significant experience in winning high levels of compensation from industrial employers for mesothelioma patients and their families.

-An analysis by Brake’s the Road Safety charity suggests that those on two wheels are significantly more vulnerable than car drivers.
-They are 34 times more likely to be killed and 63 times more likely to be killed or seriously injured, per mile travelled, on British roads.
+An analysis by Brake, the Road Safety charity, suggests that those on two wheels are significantly more vulnerable than car drivers.
+They are 34 times more likely to be killed and 63 times more likely to be seriously injured per mile travelled on British roads.

-Military accidents are commonplace frequently occurring.
+Military accidents are commonplace and frequently occurring.
 They often result from unsafe working practices or result from defective equipment.
-Military personnel can bring a compensation claim where an injury has occurred as a result of a military accident or injury, in any number of circumstances to include injuries resulting from:
+Military personnel can bring a compensation claim where an injury has occurred as a result of a military accident or injury in any number of circumstances including injuries resulting from: